dsa157/nomadlist-sample/README.md

-# Example of side trip management on the NomadList Trips
+# Example of side trip management on the Nomad List Trips

 **The Problem**